mdhishamshaikh/BPNS_Viral_Metatranscriptomics/scripts/workplan.md

 Performed FastQC.
 MultiQC.
 Trimmomatic was used to exclude lower quality squences.
 Assemblies were constructed using rnaSPAdes.
-Trying rnaQUAST for assembly quality.
+Trying rnaQUAST for assembly quality. #waiting
+Setting up geNomad